 Advice for a Perfect Cheesecake

-- Tips on Preventing Cracks: Incorporate the eggs gently into the filling without overmixing, and ensure the oven temperature is correct.
+- Tips on Preventing Cracks: Stir eggs in gently and make sure oven temp is right.

-- Baking Tips for Maintaining Moisture: Place a pan of water on the oven rack beneath the cheesecake to create steam, which keeps the environment moist.
+- Baking Tips for Maintaining Moisture: Put a pan of water under the cheesecake in the oven so it stays humid inside.

-- Storage Guidelines: Keep the cheesecake covered in the refrigerator for up to 5 days.
-It can also be frozen for up to 3 months; just ensure it is well wrapped to prevent freezer burn.
+- Storage Guidelines: Keep it covered in the fridge up to 5 days.
+You can also freeze it for 3 months if it’s wrapped well.

 Apple Cider Cheesecake